Species Introduction

 Q: How do I properly acclimatise Gold Black Lyretail Mollies to my aquarium?

-Acclimatisation is critical for reducing stress in newly introduced Gold Black Lyretail Mollies.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes.
-This allows the temperature to equalise.
-After that, gradually add small amounts of tank water into the bag every 5-10 minutes over a period of an hour.
-This helps the fish adjust to the water chemistry.
-Finally, gently net the Mollies into the tank, discarding the bag water to prevent introducing any contaminants.
+Acclimatising Gold Black Lyretail Mollies is crucial for their health.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of your aquarium water into the bag over an hour.
+This process helps them adjust to the water chemistry.
+Finally, gently net the mollies into the tank, avoiding adding bag water to prevent contamination.
+This method reduces stress and helps ensure a smooth transition.

 ✓ Expert Tip